 To wrap up our tour of ’62 Galaxie chrome trim, I’ll pause at yet another gun sight.
 I’m not sure how this crosshair will aid the driver as he aims his full sized dream machine down the road, but Ford mounted it just in case.
 Behind the grille, a Galaxie might come equipped with the standard 223 cubic inch six, but most probably came with one of the V8s, either the Y-block 292 or one the FE V8s, which came in 352, 390, or for the racers, in 406 cubic inch versions.
 Based on the dual pipes out back, this is likely either a 352 or 390 car.

-It’s a ugly picture, but I wanted to include this interior shot so you could see the air conditioner case mounted under the dash- Definitely a rare option back in the day.
+It’s an ugly picture, but I wanted to include this interior shot so you could see the air conditioner case mounted under the dash – definitely a rare option back in the day.

 To make up for the bad photo, here’s a clean interior shot off the internet.
 This is a Galaxie Custom so it’s lacking a bit of chrome trim, but the layout is essentially the same.
 How I wish I could get such a clean shot curbside!